 Fig 4.
-Connections among complexity articles in ecology based on its features.
-This unipartite network shows the projection of a bipartite network linking complexity articles through their usage of complexity features (Table 1).
-Features (Nodes of the network) are shown with more red color indicating that features are more significantly associated with complexity articles based on Indicator Species Analysis.
+Connections among complexity features in ecology.
+This unipartite network shows the projection of a bipartite network linking complexity features (Table 1) based on their co-occurrence in the “complexity” group of articles.
+Features (Nodes of the network) are shown with more red color indicating that features are more significantly associated with the complexity articles based on Indicator Species Analysis.
 Co-occurrence strength (edges) are represented by the sum of the edge weights of the adjacent edges of the node.